Kirk Cousins: 2015

-Against the Green Bay Packers in the Wild Card Round on January 10, 2016, Cousins completed 29-of-46 passes for 329 yards and scored two touchdowns (one passing, one rushing), but was sacked six times and lost one fumble.
-The Redskins lost 35–18, ending their season.
+The Redskins finished atop the NFC East with a 9–7 record and qualified for the playoffs as the #4-seed.
+During the Wild Card Round against the Green Bay Packers, Cousins completed 29-of-46 passes for 329 yards and a touchdown while also rushing twice for two yards and a touchdown, but was sacked six times and lost a fumble in the 35–18 loss.
 He was named the PFWA Most Improved Player.
 He was ranked 85th by his fellow players on the NFL Top 100 Players of 2016.